jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/axioms.md

 What we here say about thought must be said about every thing whose essence does not involve necessary existence.

-11. Of every thing that exists, it can be asked what is the cause or reason why it exists.
+#### 11. Of every thing that exists, it can be asked what is the cause or reason why it exists.

 See Descartes, Axiom I.

 Because to exist is something positive, we cannot say that it has nothing for its cause (Ax.
 7).
 Therefore we must assign some positive cause or reason why it exists.
 And this must be either external (Le., outside the thing itself) or else internal (Le., included in the nature and definition of the existing thing itself).

-The four propositions that follow are taken from Descartes.
+Propositions 5-8 that follow are taken from Descartes.